Asymptotes of macroscopic observables in Gibbs measures of general interacting particle systems: Proof of asymptotes of the Laplace transform

 \begin{proof}

 \textbf{Step 1:} Proof of asymptotes for weakly admissible kernels.

 By \cite{garcia2019large}, Theorem 1.2, we have that

-The rest of the proof is analogous to step 1 of the proof of Theorem \ref{teo:conc}, with the additional easiness that in this case, we do not deal with a Lagrange multiplier.
+The rest of the proof is analogous to step 1 of the proof of Theorems \ref{teo:concup} and \ref{teo:conclow}, with the additional easiness that in this case, we do not deal with a Lagrange multiplier.

 \textbf{Step 2:} Proof of item a).